momoso7/100-days-of-code/log.md

 **Today's Progress**: More advanced data importing with python

 **Thoughts**: Previously I have learnt how to import data locally, now I need to import data from the web, using APIs.
 Looks cool!

+### Day 62: 17 January 2021
+**Today's Progress**: APIs from Openmovie and Twitter

+**Thoughts**: Although what I have learned today is just basic procedures, here we can see that the APIs methods are very powerful.
+In today example, I tried to parse some tweets containing specific words.
+I wonder what else we can do using APIs?
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)